diazevedo/fast-feet/README.md

 yarn queue
 ```

-:bulb: Feel free to comment or to contribute with this project any thoughts on how to improve this is welcome.
+:bulb: Feel free to comment or to contribute with this project any thoughts on how to improve this are welcome.